syedmfuad/syedfuad.github.io/research.md

 "The Impact of Conflict on Food Security: Evidence from Household Data in Ethiopia and Malawi" (with James Muriuki and Darren Hudson). *Agriculture & Food Security,* 12, 41.
 DOI: [10.1186/s40066-023-00447-z](https://doi.org/10.1186/s40066-023-00447-z)

-*[If anything has been accepted or published since August 2024, add it at the top of this list.]*

 ## Papers under review

 "Beginning Farmers and Farm Productivity in the U.S.: Evidence from the 2022 Census of Agriculture" (with Valentina Hartarska and Denis Nadolnyak). *Journal of Agricultural and Resource Economics.* Revise and resubmit.